 If you've got a spare wall or two in your kitchen then make the most of it by mounting some extra cabinets or shelves.
 You can even leave the doors off your cabinets to show off cookbooks or decorative plates, bowls and cups.
 The Kaboodle Kitchen range of melamine shelving is lightweight, easy to install and looks great in any space.

-A good solid container will save space and look great.
-Store food in airtight containers to keep it fresh and safe from pests.
-Label the containers and stack them neatly on top of each other to fit more into smaller spaces.
+Storing food in airtight containers is a great way to keep it fresh and safe from pests.
+It's also a good idea to label and stack them neatly on top of each other to fit more into smaller spaces.

 You don't just have to use traditional kitchen storage solutions.
 Re-purposing other household items can work just as well and serve as an interesting design feature.